NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 trusted, and it is suspected that jitter is primarily due to high-frequency oscillations in orientations, this should be set to a positive value, perhaps between 1.0 and 100.0 (in the latter case the camera centers will move very little or not at all).
+See :numref:`jitter_pleiades` where this is done.

 .. _fig_dg_jitter_pointmap_anchor_points: